 Within the recovery industry the IVR is a long standing and well respected member of all the major industry working groups including the SURVIVE Group who deliver recommendations to the industry through PAS43 and the European Rescue and Recovery Initiative (ERRI).

 Becoming an IVR member

 When you join the IVR you become a member of a long standing organisation which is built upon a community of the most experienced and knowledgeable professionals within the recovery industry, with a focus on raising standards through high quality training and best practice.

-On becoming a member of the institute you will be awarded Associate or Membership status, depending on your experience and training undertaken.
+On becoming a member of the Institute you will be awarded Associate or Membership status, depending on your experience and training undertaken.
 In acknowledgement of this you can show your professional status by using AMIVR, as an associate member, or MIVR as a full member, after your name.
-Fellowships (FIVR) are awarded to senior members of the Institute who in the view of the IVR Council have given outstanding service to the IVR and/or the industry as a whole.

 Associate Member (AMIVR)

 An individual working with or for the recovery industry.

-Any person upon completion of any IVR training course is entitled to join the Institute at membership level.
-A person working closely with the recovery industry who in the opinion of the IVR Council has promoted and enhanced the professionalism of the Institute and its membership.
+Any person working closely with the recovery industry who in the opinion of the IVR Council has promoted and enhanced the professionalism and ethos of the industry through experience and/or training.

 The IVR Passport gives an on-going record of Continuing Professional Development (CPD) and training, providing a verified record for current and future employers.